Miguelgrc032024/UABCReloj/docs/info.md

 ## External hardware
-3 push buttons
+3 push buttons,
-1 MHz signal generator
+1 MHz signal generator,
-4 seven segment decoders
+4 seven segment decoders.

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any